datawire/ambassador-docs/docs/edge-stack/1.12/howtos/consul.md

-   The `ConsulResolver` is Opt-In.
-In other words, after applying the `ConsulResolver` you need to add `resolver: consul-dc1` in each `Mapping` that you want to use this resolver for.
-Otherwise it will use your default resolver, and the service associated with that `Mapping` will not be registered in Consul.
+   The ConsulResolver is Opt-In.
+In other words, after applying the ConsulResolver you need to add `resolver: consul-dc1` in each Mapping that you want to use this resolver for.
+Otherwise it will use your default resolver, and the service associated with that Mapping will not be registered in Consul.

    For more information about resolver configuration, see the [resolver reference documentation](../../topics/running/resolvers).
 (If you're using Consul deployed elsewhere in your data center, make sure the `address` points to your Consul FQDN or IP address).

-## Routing to Consul Services
+## Routing to consul services

 You'll now register a demo application with Consul, and show how Ambassador Edge Stack can route to this application using endpoint data from Consul.
 To simplify this tutorial, you'll deploy the application in Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs).